genoa-logic-group/genoa-logic-group/_posts/2024-06-28-third-announcement.md

 There is no registration fee.
 However, we kindly ask people intending to attend to register, the sooner the better, by filling out the form at <https://docs.google.com/forms/d/1GEuEoft_fk9HHRmyOlBJIvWy-FzRkKnHrcRzozVMrZg/edit>.
 Otherwise, we cannot guarantee good coffee for everyone.

-If possible, we will try to arrange a few minutes slot for short recorded video-messages from people who want but cannot attend in person, and we will try to make it accessible also remotely.
+We will try to arrange a few minutes slot for short recorded video-messages from people who would like but cannot attend in person, and we will try to make it accessible also remotely.

 The meeting is supported by DIMA, DIBRIS, INdAM-GNSAGA, AILA, UniGe and MaddMaths, and will consist of two parts.